I3S-ESSnet/Documents/rome-hackathon/agenda.md

 ## Monday 20 May

+Morning:
-Morning: introduction, update on the work done, agenda and organization of the week.
+  * introduction, update on the work done, agenda and organization of the week,
+  * explore more in detail ARC and Relais (short live demos)

 Afternoon:
   * discussion on the architecture and process models for ARC and Relais,